gtms/PrognosticSurvival/README.md

-This directory tree contains supplementary code supporting the analysis reported in the article "Pervasive prognostic signals in the cancer transcriptome or why association with outcome is not biologically informative"
+This directory tree contains supplementary code supporting the analysis reported in the article "Pervasive prognostic signals in the cancer transcriptome or why association with outcome is not biologically informative".

 Author: Gil Tomás <gil.tomas@ulb.ac.be>